paralax/ColossalOpera/easy/ruth_aaron_pairs.md

 # Description

-In mathematics, a Ruth–Aaron pair consists of two consecutive integers (e.g. 714 and 715) for which the sums of the prime factors of each integer are equal.
+In mathematics, a Ruth–Aaron pair consists of two consecutive integers (e.g. 714 and 715) for which the sums of the *distinct* prime factors of each integer are equal.
 For example, we know that (714, 715) is a valid Ruth-Aaron pair because its prime factors are:

     714 = 2 × 3 × 7 × 17
     715 = 5 × 11 × 13